ALavault/alavault.github.io/_posts/2020-06-25-writing_tuto_1_basics.md

 All these are chords from the C major scale : we can use this scale as our base set of notes.

 *Chord tones and non-chord tones* : Depending on which chord is playing, certain notes are inside of the chord or not.
 Using chord tones is really consonant and allows for powerful resolutions.
-But having a melody with only consonnace is...unintersting.
+But having a melody with only consonance is...uninteresting.

 Another thing to keep in mind :

 > Dissonance is emotion.

 *Where should I put my dissonances ?* At the end of the part.
-But these dissonances should be resolved afterward (not doing so can give an uneasy feeling, which can be desirable depending of the stylistic choice).
+But these dissonances should be resolved afterwards (not doing so can give an uneasy feeling, which can be desirable depending of the stylistic choice).

 *And what about the other notes ?* You can of course use notes outside of the scale !
 Try the Ab for instance over the C major chord.

 *Exercice *:
 1. play an E in 1/4 over the A part.
 Feel the difference when the E is a chord tone (on C and Am) and when its not (Dm and G)
 2. play an F in 1/4 over the A part.
 Having the dissonance at the beginning while resolving on Dm feels somewhat odd.
 3. play an Ab in 1/4 over the A part.
-Having only disonnances lead the phrase nowhere.
+Having only dissonances lead the phrase nowhere.
 4. play the following phrase in 1/4 notes : G-F-E-F.